Global Education: The Citizenship Dimension

 Dialogue on support structures for citizenship action implementation beyond this course;

 Design of a collaborative democratic citizenship action plan.

-Les activités du programme de l'Éducation à la Citoyenneté Mondiale sont cofinancées par l'Union Européenne et le Conseil de l'Europe, dans le cadre du Programme conjoint iLegend -Intercultural Learning Exchange through Global Education, Networking and Dialogue.
+Les activités du programme de l'Éducation à la Citoyenneté Mondiale sont cofinancées par l'Union Européenne et le Conseil de l'Europe, dans le cadre du Programme conjoint iLegend II-Intercultural Learning Exchange through Global Education, Networking and Dialogue.